andrasq/qlogger/README.md

 ### filterKube = filters.KubeFilter.create( options )

-Format the log messages as newline terminated k8s (Kubernetes) compatible json strings, each entry with fields `time`, `type` and `message`.
+Returns a function that formats log messages as newline terminated k8s (Kubernetes) compatible json strings, each entry with fields `time`, `type` and `message`.
+Unlike JsonFilter, the logged message is always included as the `message` property and not merged into the top-level json object.

 Options:

 - `timestamp` - function to compose the logged timestamp.
 Default is `filters.formatJsDateIsoString`.

+    const filter = require('qlogger/filters').KubeFilter.create('test-stream');
+    let str = filter({ a: 1, b: 2 });
+    // => {"time":"2019-02-09T11:05:19.471Z","type":"test-stream","message":{"a":1,"b":2}}

 ### Timestamps